Menu

 * A Pastoral Support Team offering non-academic support for pupils.

-* A full programme of activities during holidays (provided by our before/after school club staff, our Sports Coach and Forest School provider).
+* A programme of activities during holidays (provided by our before/after school club staff, and Forest School provider).

 * A strong tradition and commitment to offering sporting opportunities with a full-time Sports Coach.